brunopostle/endrawing/README.md

     endrawing.py infile.ifc outfile.ifc

-..or within BlenderBIM: Load the script in the Blender Text Editor and 'run' (only once!).
+..or within Bonsai BIM: Load the script in the Blender Text Editor and 'run' (only once!).

-Then in BlenderBIM generate all the drawings before generating the sheets.
+Then in Bonsai BIM generate all the drawings before generating the sheets.

 Drawbacks:

 - A2 and 1:100 scale are currently hard-coded
-- BlenderBIM currently doesn't recognise drawing positions, so you still have to arrange in Inkscape
+- Bonsai BIM currently doesn't recognise drawing positions, so you still have to arrange in Inkscape

 2024 Bruno Postle <bruno@postle.net>